jalpino/collections/README.md

 Railo and Adobe Coldfusion and thus are subject to modification.
 Arrays however are
 <b>pass-by-value in Adobe CF, but are pass-by-reference in Railo</b>.

-A good rule of thumb would be to not directly update the provided collection in your callback.

 <i>Callback Signature</i><br>
 <tt> public void function callback( value, index, collection ){} </tt>